jgwil2/monty_hall_problem/README.md

 results line up with what we would expect based on the math (see link), but some may be better able to convince themselves of this result when seeing empirical evidence.

+## Running

+`python3 main.py`

+Note that the simulation may slow down noticeably as the number of games increases.

+## Results

+Here are some sample results:

+Winning Percentage by Strategy (1000 games):
+stay: 0.337
+random: 0.504
+switch: 0.676
+Winning Percentage by Strategy (10000 games):
+stay: 0.3335
+random: 0.5037
+switch: 0.668
+Winning Percentage by Strategy (100000 games):
+stay: 0.33424
+random: 0.49892
+switch: 0.66681